cinc2023/cinc2023.github.io/pages/activities.md

 **Unveiling Piedmont Park's untold stories!** - *limited to 50 participants*

-Embark on an enchanting journey through time with our captivating Piedmont Park History Tour in Atlanta.
-Discover the hidden stories, rich heritage, and remarkable transformations of one of Atlanta's most iconic landmarks.
+The Piedmont Park History Walking Tour introduces the Park's vibrant past and present to visitors and natives alike.
+Join us and discover how Piedmont Park's rich history is undeniably intertwined with the development of Atlanta.
+On the tour, you will explore the fascinating historical and physical evolution of iconic Piedmont Park and how it went from forest to farmland to now being a premier urban green space.
+The tour will take 60-90 minutes, and be prepared to walk about a mile during that time.
 {: .text-justify}

 ## **For Passivists**